ff13dfly/simPolk/simPolk.md

 * As an application developer myself, I agree with the conception of Polkadot , and focus on application of Polkadot (like [virtual block world](https://github.com/ff13dfly/VirtualBlockWorld)).
 There are a huge number of developers like me, as a common web developer, the coding stack is "PHP + JS".
 We have a steep learning curve for the compiled languages RUST, and can be blocked from blockchain development in the early stage easily .
 Blockchain is a complex technology, and various concepts are rarely touched in daily development.
 * In the process of developing simPolk, I had a deeper understanding of blockchain structure, utxo, smart contract and other important blockchain concepts.
 In particular, simPolk has developed the function of pending simchain.
 It is very helpful to understand Polkadot.Developer can  statically observe the simchain and understand the relationship between various data items.
 * After checking the official support projects of Polkadot, no similar projects have been found at present.
 The current solution for developers is completely open source and provides a large number of test networks, but the complexity is too high for a web developer.
 New developers need to spend a lot of time to build their own applications.
 * After using simpolk skillfully, you can first carry out prototype development based on simPolk, which greatly improves the development efficiency.
-I have used this method in the development of  [virtual block world](https://github.com/ff13dfly/VirtualBlockWorld) and quickly solved several problems, which are caused by the differences between blockchain development and web development.
+I have used this method in the development of  [virtual block world](https://github.com/ff13dfly/VirtualBlockWorld) and quickly solved several problems, which are caused by the differences between blockchain  and web.